 Do you need a blood sample?

 You do not need a blood sample for a rapid antigen test or the RT-PCR test.
-You do need a blood sample for an antibody test, which can only be performed in a clinic at this time.
+You do need a blood sample for an antibody test, which can only be performed in a clinic or by a licensed clinician at your home at this time.

 Is there an antibody option?